lchski/lucascherkewski.com/_newsletters/2019-02-10-75-standing-in-place.md

 After writing last week’s newsletter, I bundled myself off to the National Gallery to stare at art.
-This differs from how I normally visit the Gallery, when I glance at art.
+This differs from how I normally visit the Gallery, when I merely _glance_ at art.

 This visit was scheduled in my calendar as “Slow art @ NGC”, with a link to [Rob Walker’s “How To Pay Attention”](https://medium.com/re-form/how-to-pay-attention-4751adb53cb6) in the description.
 In that piece, Walker describes techniques for paying closer, more involved attention to the world around you.
 Three in particular inspired me: